When it comes to your home, wildfires don't have to be disasters

 - S-290 Intermediate Wildland Fire Behavior training

-- ”Assessing Wildfire Hazards in the Home Ignition Zone” or equivalent training such as Arizona State Forestry’s Firewise® Training
+- "Assessing Wildfire Hazards in the Home Ignition Zone" or equivalent training such as the Department of Forestry and Fire Management's Firewise® Training

 - Experience in fire behavior observation in Arizona major fuel types (6 hours in each fuel type).